Stool Trunk by Bryant

 The trunk has a padded and buttoned lid giving it a dual use as both a stool and a trunk, which would prove useful whilst travelling.
 The interior is lined in linen and the main body has a raised lip to give a tight fit to the lid.
 The trunk has light carrying handles to the front and back and a lock to receive a hasp, which is now missing.
 It has stud decoration to both sides where the lid closes and a further line of studs to the base.
 It sits on stud feet that would raise it slightly from any wet ground.

 The maker's paper label for John Bryant is fixed to the inside of the lid.
 It notes 'Jn Bryant, Trunk Portmanteau, Mill Board Box & Packing Case Maker To Her Majesty and Her Royal Highness The Princess Elizabeth, 22 Union Passage, Bath'.
-The earliest date we have found for Bryant at 22 Union Passage is in Gye's Directory of 1819 but it is probable that he was at this address a number of years before.
-The Queen and Princess referred to on his label are Adelaide and her daughter.
-Adelaide was known as Queen from 1801 and died in 1818.
-After her death he referred to himself as manufacturer to Her late Majesty.
+Click on Bryant's name above to read a short history of the business.

 Stools trunks are uncommon items and this olive-green leather example is of a good date and by an interesting maker.
 Circa 1815.